natpombubpa-lab/natpombubpa-lab.github.io/resources/Metagenomics_Visualization.md

 # Metagenomics post processing (Data visualization and analysis)

+Metagenomics post-processing refers to the set of analytical and interpretative steps applied after raw sequencing data have been quality-controlled, assembled, and taxonomically or functionally profiled.
+This stage focuses on transforming complex metagenomic outputs into biologically meaningful insights through data visualization, statistical analysis, and integrative interpretation.

+{%
+  include figure.html
+  image="resources/TutorialFigs/Viz_MGS_2.jpg"
+  caption="Visual example of fungal metagenomics data" width="750px"
+%}

 This tutorial combines the workflows for analyzing WHO Fungal Priority Pathogens (WHO FPPL) and Antimicrobial Resistance (AMR) Genes into a single, cohesive guide.
 It assumes you have already processed your raw reads into count tables (as covered in the previous data processing step).

 <style>